PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 In the cold room:

 - Pre-clearing: add 30 μl of magnetic beads to the chromatin.
-Incubate 3-4h at 4°C on a rotating wheel.<span style="color:red">(No need to wash the bead beforehand?)</span>
+Incubate 3-4h at 4°C on a rotating wheel.🔴(No need to wash the bead beforehand?)🔴
 - Place the tubes on a magnetic rack for 2-3 min and recover the supernatant in a fresh tube.
 Keep the tube on ice.
 - Save 100 μl (= Input) to a new tube and freeze at -80°C
 - Add the appropriate amount of antibody to the rest (1 ml).
 Incubate over night at 4°C on a rotating wheel, **do not forget a sample without Antibodies (Ac0)**